RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notarizing-our-macOS-releases.md

-These are the steps I followed today (2022-10-23), to successfully Notarize our DB4S nightly releases
+These are the steps I followed today (2022-10-23), to Notarize our DB4S nightly releases on macOS Monterey (arm64).

 # Initial setup